Moving Map#

 The Moving map is the heart of the application.
 It is where you spend most of the time interacting with Air Navigation Pro.
-It displays the necessary information to easily (and safely) plan your flight and navigate.
-Once you allow the application to access the GPS, your location is shown on the map.
+It displays the necessary information to easily and safely plan your flight and navigate.
+Once you allow the application to access the device’s GPS, your location is shown on the map.

 You can also see other aircrafts when your mobile device is connected to the Internet, to an ADS-B or FLARM Module.